 Note: admission restricted to senior level students in University Transfer and Business Administration Programs, or by consent of the Department.

-POLI 389-3 (BC=3)

-Politics and Global Trade - II
+POLI 389-3 (BC=3) (3-0) 15 weeks Politics and Global Trade - II the Department.

 The state in the global economy; trade facilitation federally and provincially; introduction to area studies.